plan-systems/design-docs/proof-of-correctness.md

 # Proposed System of Operation

-The members of **C** present the following system of infrastructure...
+The members of **C** present the following system of operation...

 ## System Synopsis

-- The system proposed embraces a multi-tier security model, where each community member possess a community-common keyring in addition to their personal keyring.
+- The system embraces a multi-tier security model, where each community member possesses a community-common keyring as well as their private keyring.
 In effect, this places the entire system's infrastructure and transaction traffic inside a cryptographic "city wall".
-- The system's data model is IRC-inspired in that community data entries are written sequentially to channels within a virtual channel addressing space.
-However, instead of channel entries just being rebroadcast to other connected clients (as on an IRC server), entries _persist_ as replicated transactions across **𝓛<sub>C</sub>**.
+- The system's data model is IRC-inspired in that member interaction takes the form of data entries written sequentially to channels within the a virtual channel addressing space.
+However, instead of channel entries just being rebroadcast to other connected clients (as on an IRC server), entries _persist_ as transactions replicated across **𝓛<sub>C</sub>**.
 - When a channel is created, it is assigned a protocol descriptor string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them (functionally comparible to MIME types).
-This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, affords viusally-oriented client interfaces rich and wide-open possibilities.
+This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, creates many possibilities for visually-oriented client interfaces.
 - Also inspired from IRC, each channel has its own permissions settings.
-Every channel is controlled by a access control channel ("ACC"), a channel that conforms to a protocol explicitly designed to specify channel permissions.
-Like other channels, each ACC designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
+Each channel designates an access control channel ("ACC") to be used as an oracle for channel permissions.
+An ACC is a special channel type that additionally conforms to a protocol designed to specify channel permissions.
+Like other channels, each ACC also designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
 - Member, channel, and community security and key distribution uses "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
 - In a flow known as [channel entry validation](#channel-entry-validation), each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by attempting to merge newly arriving entries from **𝓛<sub>C</sub>** into **𝓡<sub>i</sub>**.
-During validation, if **𝓡<sub>i</sub>** is not yet in a state to fully validate an incoming entry **e**,, then **e** is deferred for later processing.
+During validation, if **𝓡<sub>i</sub>** is not yet in a state to fully validate an incoming entry **e**, then **e** is said to be "deferred" for later processing.
-- In effect, the system presented here forms a secure and compartmentalized core outside **C**'s channel data space, like how a traditional OS carefully maintains internal pipelines and hierarchies of operations and permissions to serve and protect user processes.
+- This system, in effect, forms a secure and operational core outside **C**'s channel data space, comparible to how a traditional OS maintains internal pipelines and hierarchies of operations and permissions, designed to serve and protect user processes.

 ## System Security